YourBrainEatsYou/vite-plugin-generate-file/README.md

 # vite-plugin-generate-file

-**vite-plugin-generate-file** is a vite plugin which generate static file and write them to dist folder after packaging.
+**vite-plugin-generate-file** is a vite plugin which generate static files and writes them to dist folder after packaging.

 ## Usage